xoffvsg/belly-button-challenge/README.md

 The underlying data comes from a study made by the __departement of Applied Ecology__ of the __NC State University__ completed in 2012. [link](https://robdunnlab.com/projects/belly-button-biodiversity/).
 <br>
 The __/static/js/app.js__ file containing all the code can be found [here](https://github.com/xoffvsg/belly-button-challenge/blob/main/static/js/app.js).
 We left the intial index.html file from the starter kit untouched.
 All modifications in its code are done dynamically with javascript.
-Since the index.html file make a reference to a __/static/js/bonus.js__ file, we created an empty file with this name in the same folder to avoid an error message.
+Since the index.html file makes a reference to a __/static/js/bonus.js__ file, we created an empty file with this name in the same folder to avoid an error message.
 The code for the bonus activity is included in the __app.js file__.<br>
 <br><br>